PJADPereira/hybridindex/README.md

-# hybridindex
+# HybridIndex
-A method to determine the contribution of two genetic sources of one individual by random sampling
+A method to determine the contribution of two genetic sources of one individual by random sampling SNPs

 To use download the hybridindex.py file or clone the repository